illinois-data-curation/ryan-ben-vital/ProjectPlan.md

 ### Vital
 * By Sunday 11/10
   * Programmatically integrate datasets using Python and Pandas
+  * Transparent data profiling and quality assessment
   * Write a summary of tasks completed, and any concerns or obstacles faced to add to the progress report

 ### Ryan
 * By Wednesday 11/13
-  * Transparent data profiling, quality assessment, and cleaning using Python and Pandas
+  * Data cleaning using Python and Pandas
   * Implement simple data analysis and/or visualization using SKLearn and Matplotlib
   * Write a summary of tasks completed, and any concerns or obstacles faced to add to the progress report